 We have developed a tool for obtaining quantitative data from images.
 Our Computer Vision Technique (CVT) generates an image-based new set of logs (intensity and morphology) that can be used for quantifying Net to gross in heterolithic deposits, definition of fluid contacts, facies prediction, rock typing, and accurate core depth matching

-Resteering interpretation to accurate position horizontal wells within a reservoir in order to better understand well productivity, assess the geology or drilling parameters, generate synthetic logs, properly include well in a 3D geological or simulation model.
+Resteering interpretation to accurate position horizontal wells within a reservoir to better understand well productivity, assess the geology or drilling parameters, generate synthetic logs, properly include well in a 3D geological or simulation model.

 Advanced Formation Water Characterization